Creative Writing Program

 Online lessons with private instructor and personal critiques.

-- Private weekly 20-minute check in calls with Susan (by phone or Zoom) to address your questions.
+- Private Weekly Check-ins: 20-minute one-on-one calls (via phone or Zoom) with Susan to discuss your progress and address any questions.

 To register, let’s talk today!